aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000003/content.md

 )
 ```

+**The short version:**

+- **Compression:** Snappy for hot tables where query speed matters; Zstd level 9 for cold storage where size matters
+- **Row group size:** Default (64MB/~1M rows) works for most; smaller groups (50K rows) if you're filtering to narrow time ranges
+- **Sort before writing:** Order by your most-filtered column (usually timestamp) so min/max statistics actually help
+- **Partition wisely:** Only on low-cardinality columns you filter by; never on high-cardinality fields like user_id

 ## 3.3 Apache Arrow: From Conversion Hell to Zero-Copy Bliss

 Before Apache Arrow, the data science ecosystem resembled a Tower of Babel where every tool spoke its own language.
-Pandas had one memory layout, Spark had another, R had a third, Julia a fourth.
+Pandas had one memory layout, Spark had another, R had a third, Julia had a fourth.
 Sharing data between tools required expensive serialization and deserialization.

 ```python
 # The old way: A cascade of conversions